June Cummins

-June Cummins (1963–2018) was an American scholar of children's literature, known for her contributions to the study of Jewish children's books, her biography of Sydney Taylor, and her advocacy for diversity in the field.
-She was a professor in the Department of English and Comparative Literature at San Diego State University from 1998 until her death in 2018.
+June Cummins (1963–2018) was an American scholar of children's literature and a professor at San Diego State University.
+Her research included Jewish children's literature and diversity in children's publishing, and she wrote a biography of Sydney Taylor.

 Early life and education

 Cummins was born in New York City in 1963, and grew up in San Diego, California.
 She earned her Bachelor of Arts in English from the University of California, Berkeley in 1985, and went on to complete her Master’s, M.Phil., and Ph.D. in English at Columbia University between 1986 and 1998.

 Career

 Cummins was a professor of children's literature at San Diego State University from 1998-2018.
-She also was instrumental in founding the National Center of the Study of Children’s Literature at SDSU, and served as its director.
+She helped establish the National Center of the Study of Children’s Literature at SDSU, and served as its director.

-She was an active member of the Children’s Literature Association (ChLA), serving on its Board of Directors and as part of its Diversity Committee.
-She was recognized for her mentorship, receiving ChLA’s Mentoring Award in 2017.
+Cummins served on the Children’s Literature Association Board of Directors and its Diversity Committee.
+She received the association’s Mentoring Award in 2017.

-Her research explored themes of representation in children’s literature, with notable works including studies on identity-based book awards, Jewish children's fiction, and LGBTQ+ narratives in young adult literature.
-She contributed to academic journals and anthologies, addressing cultural and marketing aspects of children’s books.
+Cummins published on Jewish children’s literature and LGBTQ+ themes in young adult literature.
+Her work also examined the publishing and marketing of children’s books.

-Diagnosed with amyotrophic lateral sclerosis (ALS), Cummins remained dedicated to her scholarship in her final years.
+Cummins was diagnosed with amyotrophic lateral sclerosis (ALS) in 2015.
 With the assistance of historian Alexandra Dunietz, she completed From Sarah to Sydney: The Woman Behind "All-of-a-Kind Family", a biography of Sydney Taylor, which was posthumously published by Yale University Press in 2021.
-This work examines Taylor’s legacy as the author of All-of-a-Kind Family, the first mainstream children’s book in the U.S. to feature Jewish characters.
-Cummins' biography of Taylor was widely reviewed and received a largely positive response from critics.
+The book discusses Taylor’s life and her authorship of All-of-a-Kind Family, the first mainstream children’s book in the U.S. to feature Jewish characters.
+Cummins' biography of Taylor was favorably reviewed in The Wall Street Journal, The New York Times, American Jewish History, and other publications.